 ANCAP safety ratings are determined based on a series of internationally recognised, independent crash tests and safety assessments shared by ANCAP and our European counterpart, Euro NCAP.
 Each star rating is determined following a series of destructive physical crash tests, an assessment of on-board safety features and equipment, and performance tests of active collision avoidance technologies.

-Vehicles are evaluated against four key assessment areas, or 'pillars':
+Vehicles are evaluated against four key assessment areas, or Stages of Safety:

-A range of tests and assessments are conducted for each assessment pillar, with vehicles required to meet minimum score thresholds for each star rating level.
-Importantly, the overall star rating of a vehicle is limited by its lowest performing pillar of assessment to encourage vehicle manufacturers to offer balanced safety performance across all areas.
+A range of tests and assessments are conducted within each assessment stage.
+A vehicle must meet minimum score requirements in each of these stages.
+Importantly, the overall star rating of a vehicle is limited by its lowest performing assessment stage — to encourage vehicle manufacturers to offer balanced safety performance across all areas.

 Maximum Score